chzerv/ansible-role-security/README.md

 - Basic kernel-hardening.
 - Basic TCP/IP stack hardening.
 - Remove packages of your choice.
-- Setup/configure PAM modules like `pam_tally2` and `pwquality`.
 - Disable core dumps, using `limits`.
-- Set an `nproc` limit for protection against fork bombs, using `limits` (does not apply for the root user).

 ## Requirements

 -  After running this role, SSH access will only be possible using public keys, therefore, your SSH keys must be already copied to the remote host.
 See [this ArchWiki entry](https://wiki.archlinux.org/title/SSH_keys#Copying_the_public_key_to_the_remote_server) on how to easily copy your SSH keys to the remote host.
 - Basic understanding of what each setting does.
-- Not strictly a requirement, but if you decide to let the role configure PAM related stuff, make sure you have a root shell open on the remote host(s) before running the role.

 ## Role Variables